The Science of Parmesan

 "The stuff in the green toilet paper tube is to real parmesan as McRib is to real ribs."
 Meathead

 Parmigiano-Reggiano (pahr-mih-JOHN-o red-gee-YAH-no), properly called "The King of Cheeses" in Italy and prosaically called parmesan in this country, is a magical cheese.
-Dotted with crunchy crystals and permeated with the mysterious flavor enhancer, umami, it barely resembles the poplar imitator labeled parmesan.
+Dotted with crunchy crystals and permeated with the mysterious flavor enhancer, umami, it barely resembles the cheap American imitator in the toilet paper tube labeled parmesan which often has wood cellulose added to it to make it fluffier.

 The real stuff comes only from dairies in the fertile Po River Valley in the Emilia-Romagna and Lombardia regions of northern Italy around the towns of Parma, Reggio-Emilia, Modena, Bologna, and Mantova.